Milestone for Swedish-Norwegian CCS project

 The pilot project in Lysekil is a collaboration between Preem, Aker Solutions, Chalmers University of Technology, Equinor and the Norwegian research institute SINTEF.
 The Swedish Energy Agency and the Norwegian research and technology development program CLIMIT contribute with funding.

-Within the pilot project, the entire value chain will be evaluated – from carbon capture at the refinery, local storage, transport to the planned storage location off the Norwegian west coast and for the storage itself.
+From carbon capture at the refinery, local storage, transport to the planned storage location off the Norwegian west coast and for the storage itself.
 The results of the pilot project will then be made public – in order for more companies to be able to use the technology and reduce their carbon dioxide emissions.
 This knowledge sharing is in line with the thinking in the Norwegian full-scale project.

 The mobile test facility (MTU) from Aker Solutions, which starts at Lysekil today, has previously run test campaigns at several locations in Norway, including at the Technology Center Mongstad (TCM) and Norcem's cement plant in Brevik.
 In 2020, the test facility will capture carbon dioxide from the flue gases from Preem’s hydrogen gas plant at the Lysekil refinery.